nuejs/nue/packages/nuejs.org/docs/project-structure.md

 # Project Structure
-Nue projects consists of one or more _applications_.
-Each directory on the root of your project folder is a separate application with it's own configuration, layout, styling, and dynamics.
+Nue projects consist of one or more _applications_.
+Each directory on the root of your project folder is a separate application with its own configuration, layout, styling, and scripting.

 [image.gridpaper]
   small: /img/application-dirs.png